Smith & Wesson SW99: Description

-The unique and ergonomic grip of this pistol was designed by the renowned Swiss match pistol grip designer, Cesare Morini.
-Much like the P99, the pistol comes with three varying rear grip inserts designed to accommodate various hand shapes and sizes; this feature permits most shooters a comfortable and efficient grip on the firearm.
 Design differences between the P99 and SW99 are most notable on the frame of the pistol; the grip and trigger guard both have a slightly different shape.
 The slide is somewhat different as well, offering serrations in both the front and rear of the slide, while the P99 only has them on the rear.

 The most prominent distinction between the two firearms is that the SW99 is available in .45 ACP, while the P99 is not.

+Production

+The modified receiver used in the SW99 is supplied by Walther and is manufactured in Germany.

+Smith & Wesson manufactures the slide and barrel of the SW99 in the United States.

 Variants

 SW99

 This version of the pistol has a double/single action; it shares the same "Anti-Stress" trigger action as the P99 AS.

 SW99O

 The SW99O variant does not incorporate a de-cocking button as the other models do.
 The firearm is in a constant double-action mode, and the trigger has the same long heavy trigger pull as the SW99 in double action mode, and will reset as such with each cycle.
 This firearm can be compared to the P99 DAO/P990.